Gabardone/PDFPagePicker/README.md

 ## Usage

+The repository contains a sample test app `PDFPagePickerTestApp` which illustrates basic use of the package API.

 For any of the options, If the default presentation behavior doesn't work for your needs, you can always override `NSResponder.presentPDFPagePicker` wherever it makes the most sense.